FREQUENTLY ASKED QUESTIONS

-Below you will find a list of frequently asked questions:
+Below you will find a list of frequently asked questions

 What is MRI?

 Magnetic Resonance Imaging (MRI) is technology which allows your doctor to have the clearest possible look at your internal anatomy.
 MRI does not use x-rays or radiation.
 MRI uses powerful magnetic field and radio waves to provide computerized images, which appear as “slices” of the anatomy, for the radiologist to determine the differences between healthy and abnormal tissue.
 Your doctor will use this information to help determine the course of your treatment.
-With SHIN MRI’s recent installation of 3Tesla MRI, we are able to obtain exquisite anatomic detail of all body parts at reduced scan times for maximum patient comfort.
+With Shin Imaging Center’s recent installation of 3Tesla MRI, we are able to obtain exquisite anatomic detail of all body parts at reduced scan times for maximum patient comfort.

 How Does MRI Work?